HOME PAGE

 Pure-fusion devices Uranium hydride implosion

 The first two parts (Vols.
-II and III) of this U.S. hydrogen bomb history, covering the period between 1942 and mid-1954, describe the search for feasibility, and the development and tests of the first U.S. liquid-fueled and solid-fueled devices.
+II & III) of this U.S. hydrogen bomb history, covering the period between 1942 and mid-1954, describe the search for feasibility, and the development and tests of the first U.S. liquid-fueled and solid-fueled devices.
 Some of the highlights of these sections include:

 · The development of fission and fusion weapons by the Los Alamos Scientific Laboratory